 The Jabra Elite 25e have quite a bit of latency which is not ideal for watching movies and a lot of video content.

 The Jabra Elite 25e are decent mixed-usage earbuds.
 They're not as well-built and do not perform as well as the Elite 65e overall.
 They also do not actively cancel noise like the 65e so they do worse in loud environments.
 On the upside, they have a decently comfortable earbud fit, they're lightweight and portable, and have a fairly long battery life that will easily last you the whole day.
 They have a decently flexible neckband and magnetic earbuds for cable management.
 Unfortunately, they look a bit cheap for their price range and do not have the most durable build quality especially when compared to some of the headphones below.
+See our recommendations for the best budget earbuds.

 The Samsung U Flex are a slightly better around-the-neck design than the Jabra Elite 25e.
 The U Flex has a better built neckband that's flexible enough to fold and fit into your pockets.
 The U Flex also have a more stable and slightly better isolating in-ear fit.
 They have customizable sound and a wealth of features but only if your paired to a Samsung device.
 The Elite 25e on the other hand, will be more comfortable for some thanks to their earbud fit.
 They also have a much longer battery life than the Samsung.